-Download Removal Toolto remove CCleaner (fake)Use our recommended removal tool to uninstall CCleaner (fake).
+Download Removal Toolto scan for CCleaner (fake)Use our recommended removal tool to scan for CCleaner (fake).
 Trial version of WiperSoft provides detection of computer threats like CCleaner (fake) and assists in its removal for FREE.
 You can delete detected registry entries, files and processes yourself or purchase a full version.

 WiperSoft Review Details WiperSoft (www.wipersoft.com) is a security tool that provides real-time security from potential threats.
 Nowadays, many users tend to download free software from the Intern ...

 Is MacKeeper a virus?
 MacKeeper is not a virus, nor is it a scam.
 While there are various opinions about the program on the Internet, a lot of the people who so notoriously hate the program have neve ...